Alderman .A.A. (Marieke) van den Boom-Witzel

 Portfolio exclusion

-Contact information
+Contact Information

-Additional functions
+Additional roles

-• Member of MR partnerships Mariënhof/St. Lambertus
+• Member of the MR Partnerships Mariënhof/St. Lambertus

-• (Sole) shareholder M. Witzel Holding B.V.
+• (Sole) shareholder: M. Witzel Holding B.V.

 Columns

-Living with water, February 2025
+Living with Water, February 2025

 It's time to show ourselves

-Marieke van den Boom-Witzel
+Marieke van den Boom-Witzel,Alderman

 The apple doesn't fall far from the tree, May 2025